Consensys/mythx-docs/docs/source/main/building-security-tools-on-mythx.rst

 **Analysis mode**

-- In "quick" mode, the analysis finishes takes at least 30 and at most 5 minute to complete after entering "in progress" state.
+- In "quick" mode, the analysis finishes takes between 30 seconds 5 minute to complete after entering the "in progress" state.
 - In "full" mode, the anlysis may take up to 2-5 hours.
 Note that "full" mode is still highly experimental.

 **Overall API load**